-Because of the FEF's dedicated hydrogen supply, volume equipment purchasing, CEC grant funding, and California Air Resources Board's hydrogen refueling infrastructure (HRI) credit value, FEF has been able to lower the hydrogen price at the pump to \$13.00 per kg (about \$5.20 of comparative gasoline) decreasing the current price at the pump significantly.
+Because of the FEF's dedicated hydrogen supply, volume equipment purchasing, CEC grant funding, and California Air Resources Board's hydrogen refueling infrastructure (HRI) credit value, FEF was able to lower the hydrogen price at the pump to \$13.00 per kg (approximating \$5.20 of comparative gasoline) significantly decreasing the current price at the pump.

-With the Campbell East Hamilton station capacity of 1,212 kg/day:
+With the Concord station capacity of 1,212 kg/day:

-- Installed two dual sided dispensers, one with two H70 hoses and one H35 hose and the other with two H70 hoses.
-This configuration allows for four fueling positions (any three can be used simultaneously) to improve customer experience and reduce wait times - Have over 900 kg of storage to mitigate potential supply disruptions better - Reduce retail hydrogen price in comparison with gasoline and bring price parity
+- Installed two dual sided dispenser, one with 2 H70 hoses and 1 H35 hose and the other with 2 H70 hoses.
+This configuration allows for four fueling positions (any three can be used simultaneously) to improve customer experience and reduce wait times - Have over 900 kg of storage to mitigate potential supply disruptions better - Reduce retail hydrogen price in comparison with gasoline and bringing price parity

 These leaps in performance and price are made possible by moving to liquid hydrogen production, distribution, storage, and pumping.
-Producing liquid hydrogen generally takes more energy compared with gaseous hydrogen, but the storage costs and energy densities exceed those of gaseous hydrogen.
+Producing liquid hydrogen generally takes more energy compared to gaseous hydrogen, but the storage costs and energy densities exceed those of gaseous hydrogen.
 Like most industrial processes, scale is an important factor in both cost and efficiency for hydrogen production.
-Because liquid hydrogen is relatively inexpensive to store and transport, a single large, efficient, and optimized facility can be used to serve the entire network.
+Because liquid hydrogen is relatively inexpensive to store and transport, a single large, and optimized facility can be used to serve the entire network.
 This efficiency results in lower cost hydrogen supply.
 In addition, pumping liquid hydrogen is inherently more efficient than compressing gaseous hydrogen.
-Therefore, the pumps used at the Campbell East Hamilton station is considerably smaller, more efficient, with higher throughput, and lower cost than comparable compressor systems.
+Therefore, the pumps used at the Concord station is considerably smaller, more efficient, with higher throughput, and lower cost than comparable compressor systems.